hank-w/Triple-Jump/README.md

 # Triple-Jump
 Triple Jump is a game I made in Java, it can be run on JDK 8 or 9, hope you enjoy it! :)

-controls:
-arrows keys to move left and right spacebar to jump navigate menu with mouse and follow curson
+Controls:

+Left Arrow Key - move left

+Right Arrow Key - move right

+Spacebar/Up Arrow Key - jump

+Right Click - navigate menu

+Esc - pause menu